NPellet/lambda-wrappers/README.md

 ## How it works

-The idea behind this framework is to declare a **Lambda Manager**, which may be common across all your microservices.
-It alllows you to define which secrets are available, configure secret sources for other secret managers than the one provided by AWS and configure a base Sentry configuration for all your lambdas in all your services.
+With this framework, you start by declaring a **Lambda Manager**, which may be common across all your microservices.
+It allows to define which secrets are generally available (thereby getting autocompletion), configure secret sources for secret managers other than AWS and configure a base Sentry configuration for all your lambdas in all your services.
 The lambda manager is a common source of **Handler Wrappers**, for the API Gateway, SQS, SNS or for the EventBridge.

 Then, in each service, use the **Lambda Manager** to define a **Handler Wrapper**, which can be further configured (this time on a per-lambda basis) with secrets, static typings and schema validation.
 The **Handler Wrapper** provides a typescript interface which you should implement using a **Controller** (as simple as class defining 2 methods)